 by Leah Dobkin

-Grief is messy.
 We don’t do grief well in our culture.
 We don’t understand the nature and process of grief.
 Grandparents’ grief, in particular, is often invisible and lonely.
-It’s a triple tragedy because grandparents grieve for their deceased grandchild, for themselves, and for their adult child’s unfathomable parental pain that they cannot “make better.”
+It’s a triple tragedy because grandparents grieve both for their deceased grandchild, themselves and for their adult child.
+They cannot “make better” their child’s unfathomable parental pain.